The simplest method for tracking Google Ad campaigns in Close CRM

 2. Add hidden fields to your forms

 Next is to add a number of hidden fields to your lead capture forms.
-These fields are called hidden because they’re invisible to the end-user but work behind the scenes where tools like Attributer can interact with them without the users knowing.
+These are invisible to the end-user but are still technically on your form, meaning tools like Attributer can interact with them without the users knowing.

 The hidden fields that need to be added are: